apanasyu/WikiData/README.md

 Step 0: Download the latest WikiData dump as a .json.bz2 file from: https://dumps.wikimedia.org/wikidatawiki/entities/ This is a 72 GB file as of Jan 6 2022.
+Working with file will be done via methods in WorkWithWikiJSONDump.py

 Step 1: This step produces a file that now contains only WikiData pages that mention a Twitter user name.
 A lot of WikiData is related to stars, chemicals, and other info that is not relevant to our use case.